Hospital to Home (H2H) is our flagship newborn follow-up programme supporting high-risk infants in the hospital and when

 H2H addresses a critical gap.
 Babies born small and sick have an increased risk of complications after discharge.
-Hospital to Home strengthens hospital discharge processes, provides comprehensive parent education, strengthens breastfeeding practices, and promotes care that encourages healthy brain development.
+While babies are still in hospital, H2H strengthens discharge processes, provides comprehensive parent education, strengthens lactation and breastfeeding practices, and promotes care that encourages healthy brain development.

 H2H shows improvements in

 Infants who received H2H showed reduced risk of neurodisability.

 Parents and community health workers in the H2H programme had more hope that preterm babies could survive and thrive.